Back to: LINQ Tutorial For Beginners and Professionals

 LINQ Cast Method in C# with Examples:

-In this article, I am going to discuss LINQ Cast Method in C# with Examples.
-Please read our previous article where we discussed the LINQ ToDictionary Method in C# with Examples.
+In this article, I will discuss the LINQ Cast Method in C# with Examples.
+Please read our previous article discussing the LINQ ToDictionary Method in C# with Examples.
 Like the LINQ ToList, ToArray, and ToDictionary, the Cast Method also belongs to the conversion operators category.

 LINQ Cast Method in C#:

-The LINQ Cast Method in C# is used to casts all the elements of a collection (System.Collections.IEnumerable) to a specified type and then return a new System.Collections.Generic.IEnumerable<T> collection which contains all the elements of the source sequence cast to the specified type.
+The LINQ Cast Method in C# is used to cast all the elements of a collection (System.Collections.IEnumerable) to a specified type and then return a new System.Collections.Generic.IEnumerable<T> collection containing all the source sequence elements cast to the specified type.
 This method uses deferred execution.
 The signature of this method is given below.

 Parameters: